 Table of Contents

-Dr. Madhav Datta is the Chairman of Amrita Center for Industrial Research and Innovation and a Distinguished Professor in the Department of Chemical Engineering and Materials Science, Amrita Vishwa Vidyapeetham, Coimbatore, India.
-Dr. Datta received his BS in Chemical Engineering from H.B.
-Technological Institute, Kanpur, MS in Chemical Engineering from the University of California at Los Angeles, and his doctorate from the Materials Department of Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland.
-Dr. Datta’s affiliations included the Materials Department of EPFL (1973–1984), IBM’s T.J.
-Watson Research Center, Yorktown Heights, NY (1985–1999); Intel’s Logic Technology Development, Portland, OR (1999–2002); and Emerson Network Power’s Cooligy Precision Cooling, Mountain View, CA (2003–2013).
-His research interests include Electrochemical Dissolution and Deposition and their application in Microelectronic Packaging including Flip-chip Technology, Micro Cooling Devices, and Electronic Materials.
+Madhav Datta is an R&D professional with extensive experience in academic and industrial research.
+He received a BS in chemical engineering from H.B.
+Technological Institute, Kanpur, an MS in chemical engineering from the University of California at Los Angeles, and a PhD from the Materials Department of Ecole Polytechnique Fédérale de Lausanne (EPFL), Switzerland in 1975.
+Dr. Datta’s affiliations include the Materials Department of EPFL (1973–1984), IBM’s T.J.
+Watson Research Center, Yorktown Heights, New York (1985–1999), Intel’s Logic Technology Development, Portland, Oregon (1999–2002); and Emerson Network Power’s Cooligy Precision Cooling, Mountain View, California (2003–2013).
+In 2015, he joined the Coimbatore campus of Amrita Vishwa Vidyapeetham (Amrita University) as the Chairman of Amrita Center for Industrial Research and Innovation and a Distinguished Professor in the Chemical Engineering and Materials Science Department.
+His research interests include electrochemical dissolution and deposition, and their application in microelectronic packaging, including flip-chip technology, microcooling devices, and electronic materials.
 For his contribution to electrochemical processing and especially to electrodissolution processes as applied to microfabrication in the electronics industry, he was awarded the Electrodeposition Research Award of the Electrochemical Society in 1998.
-Dr. Datta is an innovator with 49 issued US Patents and 100+ publications and is the author/editor of several books on Electrochemical Processing & Micro/Nanoelectronics.
-He co-edited a series on New Trends in Electrochemical Technology.
-He has held several administrative positions including divisional chairs in the Electrochemical Society (ECS) and the International Society of Electrochemistry (ISE).
-Dr. Datta chaired the Technology Working Group and Technology Implementation Group of National Electronics Manufacturing Initiative (NEMI) and developed a first of its kind technology roadmap of energy storage systems for the electronics industry.
+Dr. Datta is an innovator with 49 issued US Patents.
+He has over 100 scientific publications to his credit and is the author or editor of several books on electrochemical processing and micro/nanoelectronics.
+He coedited a series on New Trends in Electrochemical Technology.
+He has held several administrative positions, including divisional chairs in the Electrochemical Society (ECS) and the International Society of Electrochemistry (ISE).
+Dr. Datta chaired the Technology Working Group and Technology Implementation Group of National Electronics Manufacturing Initiative (NEMI) and developed a first-of-its-kind technology road map of energy storage systems for the electronics industry.